Navy vet becomes unlikely TikTok star after his scooter fundraiser tops $90K

-MAHTOMEDI, Minn. — A 79-year-old Navy veteran, known for riding a patriotic scooter around Mahtomedi, has became one of the hottest new accounts on TikTok.
+MAHTOMEDI, Minn. — A 79-year-old Navy veteran, known for riding a patriotic scooter around Mahtomedi, has become one of the hottest new accounts on TikTok.

-The woman behind it all, says it started with a sign.
+The woman behind it all says it started with a sign.

 "I'm a co-founder for a (TikTok) channel called @DidYouKnowThatASL, and we make educational videos for the deaf community that are fun and engaging," said Amanda Kline.
 "Kenny is engaging and has a wonderful personality."

-Kline is talking about Kenny Jary, her nextdoor neighbor.
+Kline is talking about Kenny Jary, her next door neighbor.
 Jary isn't deaf, and he didn't know anything about TikTok two weeks ago, but she says he was willing to give anything a try.

 "He started learning some sign language," Kline said.
 "We posted a few TikTok videos and he really enjoyed it."